How to start travel blog in 2021?

 The way it works is, you provide them with your unique content, and they will give you 1 or 2 backlinks to your website.
 Backlinks are super important to build your domain authority and also another way to bring some traffic to your website.

-This is my sample guest post I created for myrigadventures: 11 Best Kimberley Attractions.
+This is the sample guest post I created for myrigadventures: 11 Best Kimberley Attractions.

 Guest posting can be time-consuming, but it is one of the best ways to create a healthy backlink to your website.

 Infographic is a collection of charts, labels, images and text that summarise a topic.
 A sample infographic related to this post could be “How to start a travel blog”, which visually shows step by step how to do it.

 Another great infographic option is a custom map.
 I used that for my Bungle Bungles post.
 I created a sample map based on Google Maps and edited it in a free graphical program Gimp.
 It was not much work at all.